 Keep and eye on the sellers inventory and watch for things such as similar handwriting on most or all of the items or the slant or pen pressure is always the same or they use the same pen for all the items.
 There is this one forger I watch on eBay and the idiot must only have one sharpie- everything he sells is signed with the same worn out pen.
 It would be funny if it wasn't illegal.

 The best guarantee a buyer has for autographs is the credibility and experience of the dealer and the probability of the dealer being in business in the future.

 Stay away from sellers who state they obtain their autographs from celebrities agents or managers.
 That is complete rubbish.
-Autographs are not obtained that way and you would be surprised how many agents and managers become angered when you ask for an autograph in-person (one exception is of course MAJOR charities especially those endorsed by that specific celebrity).
+Autographs are not obtained that way and you would be surprised how many agents and managers become angered when you ask for an autograph in-person.
+Exceptions include private signings and of course MAJOR charities especially those endorsed by that specific celebrity).

 Do ask questions before you buy.
 However, do not ask a seller if the item you wish to purchase is genuine.
 What seller is going to say no?
 Plus, now the seller knows that you have no idea what you are doing and will enjoy taking advantage of such an easy target.
 You also should not ask when and were was it signed as any forger can just look that information up on Google.

 An honest seller will have nothing to hide and will not get defensive and happily answer your questions.
 It might be good to ask about the sellers background, where he collects or purchases the autographs from and etc.